snpsuen/Kubeflow_quickstart/README.md

 #### 2. Download a chosen Pytorch notebook as a python script

-A [simple Pytorch notebook](artifact/Pytorch_RNN_LSTM_AT_example05.ipynb) is provided by this repo as an example for the lab.
+Suppose you have chosen a working Pytorch notebook from Google Colab or Juypter.
+Click *File->Download as* on the UI to download it as a python py script.

+In this example, the lab uses a [simple Pytorch notebook](artifact/Pytorch_RNN_LSTM_AT_example05.ipynb) in the artiface directory of this repo.
 It is adapted from a Pytorch script written by Adrian Tam to train an LSTM DL model to predict about the number of airline passengers in a time series [(see here)](https://machinelearningmastery.com/lstm-for-time-series-prediction-in-pytorch/).

-You may upload the notebook sample to Google Colab or Juypter and download it as a python script by clicking *File->Download as* on the UI.
-The script is also found as [pytorch_rnn_lstm_at_example05.py](artifact/pytorch_rnn_lstm_at_example05.py) in the artifact directory of this repo
+The notebook sample has been downloaded as [pytorch_rnn_lstm_at_example05.py](artifact/pytorch_rnn_lstm_at_example05.py).

 #### 3. Containerize the python script in a docker